Framing Unionization on Facebook: Communication around Representation Elections in the United States

 \paragraph{Limitations, Implications and Future Work} While our study makes both methodological and substantive contributions, several limitations should be noted.
-First, our data is correlational, so observed associations between features and success cannot be interpreted causally.
-Second, the analysis is limited to Facebook—an important but partial element of unions’ communication strategies, which also involve other digital platforms and offline channels.
-Third, we focused on national and international level union accounts to ensure sufficient activity, which may obscure dynamics in smaller or more localized organizations.
-Fourth, we analyzed five discourse frames identified in prior work on social movements and civil society organizations.
+First, our data is observational and correlational; consequently, observed associations between communication features and electoral success cannot be interpreted causally. \revii{In particular, framing may reflect underlying organizational capacity rather than independent strategic choice: unions with greater resources, stronger leadership, or more intensive offline organizing may both communicate differently and be more likely to win elections.} Second, the analysis is limited to Facebook, an important but partial element of unions’ communication strategies, which also involve other digital platforms and offline channels.
+Out of over 500 unions with available election outcomes, only 66 had Facebook accounts, and only 40 provided downloadable data, resulting in a relatively small and potentially skewed sample.
+Consequently, our findings may not generalize to all unions, particularly those for which Facebook is not a primary communication channel.
+Third, our analysis focuses on posts from the week immediately before and after each election. \revii{While this window is intended to capture communication tied to electoral events, it may be too narrow to reflect longer-term framing strategies or too broad, capturing stable communication patterns rather than election-specific adjustments.
+To mitigate the latter concern, we account for longer-term trends in frame usage by leveraging periods without elections.} Fourth, we focus on national and international level union accounts to ensure sufficient activity, which may obscure dynamics in smaller or more localized organizations.
+Changes in data access policies could allow for analyses that can estimate the impact of such issues.
+Fifth, we analyzed five discourse frames identified in prior work on social movements and civil society organizations.
 This enhances comparability but may overlook additional frames or nuances.
-Fifth, our pre- and post-election windows captured short-term dynamics but may miss longer-term adjustments.
 Finally, unions differ in size, resources, and political context, factors likely shaping communication in ways not fully accounted for here.
-We also acknowledge that systematic analyses of union communication could be misused by employers or political opponents, underscoring the need for ethical reflection in applying these methods.
+We also acknowledge that systematic analyses of union communication could be misused by political actors, employers, or other organizations, underscoring the need for careful ethical reflection when applying these methods.